robertmartinbc/cupidicon/README.md

 * Clients register and post requests for articles to be written by authors.
 They stipulate a fee they are willing to pay for the article.
 They will have their own account page to manage their requests.

 * Authors can register and select articles to be written.
 Every author is given a status of novice and their work will be vetted by an administrator.
 Depending on the qulaity of the work and the frequency of submissions, their ranking will rise accordingly.
-They will be have a profile page where they can view their work and manage ongoing requests.
+They will have a profile page where they can view their work and manage ongoing requests.

 * Readers can navigate the site and view the works submitted by authors and requests by clients.
 They cannot view a particular request unless they register.
 They will be able to see an overview of the reuqest but not particular requirements.